 The rest of the paper is structured as follows.
-Section 2 establishes the fundamental features of the dialysis market in Uruguay and its regulation.
+Section 2 describes the fundamental features of the dialysis market in Uruguay and its regulation, as well as the effect of treatment quality on survival.
 Section 3 highlights the most relevant literature on dialysis market structure and incentive mechanisms.
 Section 4 presents a theoretical framework for dialysis demand and supply, in which patients choose facility based on a number of facility attributes (including quality) to maximize utility and facilities choose their quality to maximize profits.
 Section 5 section presents the data used.
 Section 6 explains the empirical strategy employed in order to recover quality scores, estimate demand and back out marginal costs.
-Section 7 presents the results of this strategy and Section 8 concludes.
+Section 7 presents the results of this strategy and Section 8 computes counterfactual equilibrium results.
+Section 9 concludes.